Use case: limit throughput with external data sources & custom actions limit-throughput

 • Custom Actions: to send information to external systems, for example to send emails through an external solution using Journey Optimizer’s orchestration capabilities alongside profile information, audience data and journey context.

-If you’re working with external data sources or custom actions, you may want to protect your external systems by limiting journey throughput: up to 5000 instances/second for unitary journeys and up to 20000 instances/second for audience-triggered ones.
+If you are working with external data sources or custom actions, you may want to protect your external systems by limiting journey throughput: up to 5,000 instances/second for unitary journeys and up to 20,000 instances/second for audience-triggered ones.
+Learn more about journey processing rates and throughput in this section.

 For custom actions, throttling capabilities are available at product level.
 Refer to this page.